Who we helpIndustry guide

 The contractor accountant who gets IR35 right.

-IR35, dividends and year-end accounts handled by a contractor accountant who knows how your day rate really works.
+IR35, dividends and year-end accounts handled by a specialist who knows how your day rate really works.

 You win the contracts, we handle the rest.
 As a specialist contractor accountant for limited company contractors, we take IR35, payroll, VAT and your year-end accounts off your plate.
 Inside IR35, outside it, or weighing up an umbrella?
-We know the difference, structure your salary and dividends sensibly, and keep HMRC off your back.
-Book a call with a limited company contractor accountant who actually understands the day-rate world, on one fixed monthly fee.
+We know the difference, set your salary and dividends sensibly, and keep you the right side of HMRC.
+Book a call with an accountant for contractors who understands the day-rate world, on one fixed monthly fee.

 • 4.9 Google · 63 reviews